suffolklibraries/lgc/content/collections/events/wild-about-kirkley-31-05.md

     content:
       -
         type: text
-        text: 'You are invited to GROW, TASTE, SHARE & amp; DISCOVER through a series of creative' -
+        text: 'You are invited to GROW, TASTE, SHARE & DISCOVER through a series of creative' -
         type: hard_break
       -
         type: text
-        text: 'workshops, walks and Pop-Ups based at the Kirkley Pantry community garden, The Kirkley' -
-        type: hard_break
-      -
-        type: text
-        text: 'Centre and other outdoor locations including the beach which forms part of First Light' -
+        text: 'workshops, walks and Pop-Ups based at the Kirkley Pantry community garden, The Kirkley Centre and other outdoor locations including the beach which forms part of First Light Festival.'
-        type: hard_break
-      -
-        type: text
-        text: Festival.
   -
     type: paragraph
     content: